Peyton Miller

-Peyton James Miller (born November 8, 2007) is an American professional soccer player who plays as a defender for Major League Soccer club New England Revolution.
+Peyton James Miller (born November 8, 2007) is an American professional soccer player who plays as a defender for Major League Soccer club New England Revolution and the United States national team.

-Professional career
+Club career

 Miller began training with the Revolution academy as a 13-year-old in April 2021.
 On June 12, 2023, he signed a professional contract with the Revolution.
 He was 15 years and 216 days old, making him the youngest professional signing by the Revolution.

 Miller made his Revolution first team, and Major League Soccer, debut, on July 17, 2024, against the Philadelphia Union.
 In doing so he became the second-youngest player to ever appear for the Revolution, behind only Diego Fagúndez.
 He received MLS "Team of the Matchday" honors for week 28 following his performance in the Revolution's 1-1 draw against FC Dallas on July 20, 2024.

 Major League Soccer listed Miller as the 22nd best young player in the league on their annual "22 Under 22" list for the 2024 season.

 Miller scored his first professional goal on May 31, 2025, against CF Montréal.
+He made his 50th start for the Revolution on August 30, 2026.